Want to transition Christmas decor into winter decor? Here are five simple steps to slowly ease into the new season.

 I feel like I just put away all the pumpkins.

-I spent the weekend de-Christmasing my house.
-It took me only about four hours and I thought of you the ENTIRE time.
-I thought about how we stress out about when to take down our Christmas decor and how it can all be a little overwhelming and tips to make it easier and simple ideas that I do every single year to ease into winter.
+I bought the best organizers to inspire me and left all the non-Christmas stuff out and thought about how we stress out about when to take down our Christmas decor and how it can all be a little overwhelming.
+So I wanted to share tips to make it easier and simple ideas that I do every single year to ease into winter.

 Step by step.